AltspaceVR/altspacevr-project-impostor-rendering/README.md

 # Part 1 - Realtime Impostor

-An imposter is a type of billboard, intended to replace a mesh that is capable of presenting a different texture based on the angle that it is viewed from.
+An impostor is a type of billboard, intended to replace a mesh that is capable of presenting a different texture based on the angle that it is viewed from.
 This allows it to be viewed from the side or behind while still looking like a reasonable approximation of the original mesh.

 Here is an example of an impostor in action.
 The object on the left is an actual mesh, the object on the right is a quad with the impostor texture on it that continuously changes its transformation relative to the player.